Skip to content

 Preamble

-The National Albanian Registry was built between January and April 2026 by the following eight Albanian Americans, who served as the initial managing board and ratified these bylaws at the founding governance call:
+The National Albanian Registry was built between January and April 2026 by the following eight Albanian Americans, who serve as the initial managing board and propose these bylaws for ratification under the Article X bootstrap clause:

 • Ervin Toro — Founder & President